 We touched on this concept in an earlier chapter.
 Essentially if a US Border Protection Agent, i.e. the first Agent you speak with before entering the US, suspects that you have immigrant intent, which can include seeking work in the US, you will be denied entry and sent back to your original destination.

-However, for those Australians who have a Green Card or EAD/work authorization, this chapter will guide you through what can be a very confusing job market.
+After overcoming this first challenge, this chapter will guide you through a whole set of new challenges of what can be a very confusing job market.

 Understand the Risks